npdeloss/mepp/README.rst

                                       motif match scores.
 Set lower for brighter pixels.
 Must be a positive value.
 Default:
                                       0.5
+      --cmap TEXT                     Name of a matplotlib colormap.
+Used to color the central MEPP motif heatmap.
+Possible
+                                      values can be viewed using
+                                      matplotlib.pylot.colormaps() or at https://m
+                                      atplotlib.org/stable/tutorials/colors/colorm
+                                      aps.html .
+Default: gray_r.
+Set to gray to
+                                      invert colors (black background).
       --smoothing INTEGER             Factor by which to smooth motif density along ranks for visualization.
 This is
                                       multiplicative to smoothing that already